marcelotto/magma/docs.magma/artefacts/final/texts/Magma User Guide/article/Magma User Guide - Current Limitations and Roadmap (article section).md

 ## Limitations

-- The shell commands triggered by the buttons on the various Magma documents are only tested under MacOS.
+- The shell commands triggered by the buttons on the various Magma documents are only tested under macOS.
 If you're experiencing problems under Linux or Windows, please report them on [this issue](https://github.com/marcelotto/magma/issues/1).
 If they work on one of these systems for you, please also confirm this on this issue.
-- System prompts are currently hardcoded in the Elixir implementation of the artefact types.
-This means you cannot edit or extend them directly from within Obsidian.
 - The table of contents of a text cannot be easily modified after the initial section creation.
 - Intra-document transclusions (transclusions of sections inside the same document) are not supported due to a coarse transclusion recursion detection.
 - Previous artefact versions are not automatically backed up when selecting a new one, you'll have to use the Mix task to overwrite previous ones or delete them manually.